geranimmo/cam-auth/README.md

-# React + Webpack Boilerplate
+# Face Recognition For Authentication
-React + Webpack Template Starter
+Authentication With Face Recognition, Built in React and Webpack

 ### Run Development Server With Hot Reload